rothgar/justingarrison.com/content/blog/2020-07-23-dev-to-devrel.md

 In any case, I expected there to be at least 1-2 customer meetings per week.
 For the past 3 months that has not been the case.
-I have only had 1 customer meeting in my first 3 months.
+I have only had 1 customer meeting and that was because I volunteered for it.

 I'm happy for that, but also I know there will be times when I'll want to dive deep with customers to understand their use cases and pain points.

-## I have a lot less meetings
+## I have a lot fewer meetings

 I didn't expect this at all.
 Between product, customer, team, and community I assumed I would be in meetings a lot.